 Mark Kelly spent a year living in outer space, which undoubtedly makes him a pretty big deal.
 But that's arguably not what made him famous.
 Sadly, Mr. Kelly became a household name for the dutiful way in which he stood by his wife, Congresswoman Kathy Giffords, when a 2011 assassination attempt left her badly wounded.

 What happened to Mrs. Giffords --and the multiple people who were injured and killed by the gunman in the attack-- is the stuff of nightmares.
-In light of the heartache they've endured, it's not at all hard to understand why Mr. Kelly would be willing to advocate for practically any measure that he thinks might spare other families from suffering similarly.
+In light of the heartache they've endured, it's not at all hard to understand why Mr. Kelly is a passionate advocate for policies which he thinks might spare others from gun violence.
 His advocacy seems sincere and I admire his courage, even if I don't entirely agree with the political philosophy underpinning his advocacy.

 Lest there be any confusion, I want to make it abundantly clear that I am not upset with Mr. Kelley because he and I do not see eye-to-eye politically.
 On the contrary, I am a firm believer in the marketplace of ideas and I'm stalwart defender of people's right to advocate for what they believe in, even if it differs from my own view.
 Moreover, reasonable people on both sides of the issue can offer solutions to the problem of gun violence, so I don't want to give the impression that this a topic unworthy of consideration, nor is this a screed against gun laws, generally.

 What I take issue with is when people act as if their mission is so righteous, their cause so just, their feelings so deeply felt, that the end justifies any means, such as using intellectually dishonest arguments to attack their opponents.
 That is what I accuse Mr. Kelly of, and here's why I think he's wrong.